Introduction

 Pregnant ladies should avoid this posture.
 Moreover, ladies undergoing menstruation cycles also should stay away from this practice.

-Furthermore, those who are having health conditions like cardiac issues, stroke, issues in their upper spine and shoulder should also avoid this posture.
+Furthermore, those who have health conditions like cardiac issues, stroke, and issues in their upper spine and shoulder should also avoid this posture.

 Preparatory Poses